Benefits of the Exercise:

 How to Do the Exercise:

-• Stand directly in front of the barbell with your feet about shoulder-width apart.
-Draw up your spine and make sure that your head, shoulders, hips and knees are in line.
+• Hold a DB in one hand, and place the opposite hand and knee on the bench.
+Make sure that your back is flat, and that your head, shoulders, and hips are in line.
 Tighten your abdominals to support your back and spine.